OpenSystemsDev/OpenRelay-Server/README.md

 # OpenRelay-Server
 OpenRelay-Server is the backend relay server that allows OpenRelay to sync data across networks.

-# OpenRelay-Server
-OpenRelay-Server is the backend relay server that allows OpenRelay to sync data across networks.

 ## Features
 1.  **Zero-knowledge Architecture:** The server is designed to have zero knowledge of any of the data being sent or received.